askarmus/SmartHotel/README.md

-# Microservices Smaer Hotel System with MassTransit and RabbitMQ
+# SmartHotel: Microservice Clean Architecture Project using .NET Core 8

 ## Overview

-This project demonstrates the implementation of a microservices-based hotel booking system using .NET Core, MassTransit, and RabbitMQ.
-The system follows a saga pattern to orchestrate the workflow involving booking creation, payment processing, availability updates, and booking status updates.
+Explore the SmartHotel Booking System, a comprehensive showcase illustrating the power of microservices architecture.
+This project, crafted with simplicity and efficiency in mind, demonstrates the orchestration of a hotel booking workflow through a series of modular microservices.

+If you find this project useful, please give it a star.
+Thanks! ⭐

 ## Architecture
 ![techStack](Doc/archi-diag.jpg)